Ormond Simkins

 Ormond Simkins (May 16, 1879 - December 4, 1921) was an American football and baseball player for the Sewanee Tigers of Sewanee: The University of the South.
 He was the son of William Stewart Simkins, who may have fired the first shot of the American Civil War.

-Early years
+Early life

 Ormond was born on May 16, 1879, in Corsicana, Texas, to William Stewart Simkins and Elizabeth Ware.

 Sewanee

 Ormond entered Sewanee in 1896 as a law student.
 He was valedictorian of the 1900 class.

 Baseball

 On the baseball team he was the catcher and when captain of the team in 1901, moved to shortstop.

 Football

 Simkins was an All-Southern fullback and punter of the Sewanee Tigers football team from 1896 to 1901.
 A stained glass window at Sewanee depicts Simkins handing a football to Henry D. Phillips.

 1899

 He was a member of the 1899 "Iron Men" of Sewanee that went undefeated and won 5 road games in 6 days all by shutout.
 Fuzzy Woodruff wrote of the only game in which Sewanee was scored upon, the 11 to 10 win over Auburn, "Under Heisman's tutelage, Auburn played with a marvelous speed and dash that couldn't be gainsaid and which fairly swept Sewanee off its feet.
 Only the remarkable punting of Simkins kept the game from being a debacle."